Déclaration de transparence relative à l'esclavage moderne

 ENTRAÎNEMENT

 VS&Co continues to foster strategic relationships with suppliers, and we maintain our commitment to supplier education.
-For suppliers, factory management and associates who have direct responsibility for compliance and supply chain management, we host awareness and training events - called Partner Summits - on all compliance standards.
+For suppliers, factory management and associates who have direct responsibility for compliance and supply chain management, we host awareness and training events in person or virtually - called Partner Summits or Partner Workshops - on all compliance standards.

-We resumed in-person training sessions in 2023.
-In October 2024, we hosted a Partner Summit in Vietnam as well as Sri Lanka, two of our key sourcing countries.
-The event included our core suppliers, and covered policy updates, case studies, the importance of traceability and subject matter expert panel discussions on forced labor legislation, required due diligence and other critical industry topics.
+In October 2024, we hosted a Partner Summit in Vietnam and Sri Lanka, two of our key sourcing countries.
+In October 2025, we hosted virtual Partner Sessions.
+These important annual events include our core suppliers, and cover policy updates, case studies, the importance of traceability and subject matter expert panel discussions on forced labor legislation, required due diligence and other critical industry topics.

 Nous offrons continuellement à nos fournisseurs des formations et des séances de renforcement sur les risques, les politiques et les normes, notamment ceux associés à la traite de personnes et au travail forcé.